Hexaly vs Gurobi on the K-Means Clustering Problem (MSSC)

 }

-Hexaly and Gurobi results on the K-Means Clustering Problem (MSSC)
+Hexaly, Or-Tools and Gurobi results on the Team Orienteering Problem (TOP)

 We compare both solvers’ performance after 1 minute of running time.
 At the end of the running time, we measure the gap in % to the best solutions known in the literature, also called State Of The Art (SOTA).
 Each instance is solved with different values of K, the number of clusters; in the column “clusters”, we report the smallest and largest values of K considered.
 For each instance, the gap reported in the table corresponds to the arithmetic mean of the gaps in % between the best known solution and the solution found by the solver for each value of K. If no feasible solution is found within the time limit or the gap found is greater than 100%, then the gap is considered to be 100%.